-The Campus began operations as a two-year institution on September 3, 1963, in the Vogel building, located in downtown Greensburg.
+Announced by University of Pittsburgh Chancellor Edward Litchfield on October 10, 1962, the campus began operations initially as a two-year institution on September 3, 1963, in the Vogel building, located in downtown Greensburg.
 On June 29, 1964, the Charles Lynch Estate was purchased.
 Construction on the multi-purpose building that was to become Smith Hall started 10 years later while, at the same time, a proposal to change the program from lower to upper division was submitted to the State Department of Education.
 In 1988, the Board of Trustees awarded degree-granting status to Pitt-Greensburg.
-Pitt-Greensburg now offers 24 degree programs and 19 minors, in addition to numerous pre-professional programs, to over 1,700 students.
+Pitt-Greensburg now offers 29 degree programs and 19 minors, in addition to numerous pre-professional programs, to over 1,500 students.

 The newest building, Frank A. Cassell Hall, is the campus’ first sustainable building with a LEED certification.
 It houses the IT and computer center along with much-needed faculty offices and classrooms, as well as some select places for study and relaxation.
 A new multimedia lab in Millstein Library provides students, faculty, and staff with state-of-the-art digital equipment to use to further enhance the Pitt-Greensburg educational experience.